casualwriter/powerpage-web-crawler/README.md

 ### Source Code & files

-It is single html/js application ([pp-web-crawler.html](source/pp-web-crawler.html)) in about 350 lines.
+It is single file js/html application ([pp-web-crawler.html](source/pp-web-crawler.html)) in about 350 lines.

 * style sheet [pp-web-crawler.css](source/pp-web-crawler.css) is used to markup crawled content in your preference.
 * ``pp-sample.mdb`` is MS Access DB to save site setting and links.